intersystems/Samples-Aviation/README.md

   NLP queries and visualize the results.

 ************************************************************************************
-Repo items for use with Text Analytics options in InterSystems IRIS Business Intelligence (BI).
+Repo items for use with Text Analytics options in InterSystems IRIS Business Intelligence (BI)
 ************************************************************************************
 * The Cubes package contains BI cube definitions that use Text Analytics features and that use the data in this repo.
 See